-Mrs. Anouck Ansermoz, as an external consultant to Perfect Holding SA, received fixed monthly fees of CHF 10'000 during the year 2019 and the first 5 months of 2020 for specific tasks relating mainly to consolidation and corporate finance matters, in addition to (and separate from) her duties as member of the Board of Directors.
+Mrs. Anouck Ansermoz, as an external consultant to Perfect Holding SA, received fixed monthly fees of CHF 10'000 during the first 5 months of 2020 for specific tasks relating mainly to consolidation and corporate finance matters, in addition to (and separate from) her duties as member of the Board of Directors.
 Since June 2020, Mrs Ansermoz received the same monthly fixed fees as remuneration for her activities as CFO.